HoeflingSoftware/Dnn.KeyMaster/README.md

     2. Click Save to create secrets file on your website
     3. Click Start Key Master to update the web.config and start using Key Master

+Need more help?
+Take a look at our detailed [Getting Started Guide](GETTING-STARTED.md)

 ### Platform Support
 Dnn.KeyMaster is in a pre-alpha stage and should not be used in production environments.